codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 max-width="60%"
 %}

-* Creates a _Pipeline rule_ with all privileges, excluding Debug, for the newly created team.
+* Creates a _Pipeline rule_ for the team, with all privileges, excluding Debug

 {% include image.html
 lightbox="true"